-Sexual Abuse and the story of DJ is part of a series of videos.
-Visit our YouTube Channel for more in this series: OXBOW ACADEMY YOUTUBE.
-Please call us on our new phone number: 855-676-4272
+Sexual Abuse and The Story of DJ is part of a series of videos.
+Visit our DJ VIDEO PAGE for more in this series.

-Many of our young men who come to Oxbow Academy have been sexually abused or have experienced sexual trauma.
-The story of DJ, our rescued horse closely parallels the recovery and healing process that many of the boys experience as they progress through treatment at Oxbow.
-Our specialized approach to helping boys heal who struggle with sexual issues is demonstrated here using Equine Therapy.
+Sexually abused boys come to Oxbow Academy to heal.
+The story of DJ, our rescued horse, closely parallels the recovery and healing process that many of our boys experience as they progress through treatment at Oxbow.
+With equine therapy, your son can heal from his sexual issues.

 “He actually looks better today,” Brita said.
 “We’ve spent the weekend giving him hay and grass and his belly’s a little rounder.”
 I wondered how a horse could possibly look worse.

-Brita and Tony North are the equine directors at Oxbow Academy, a residential treatment center for teen boys who struggled with sexual abuse, sexual trauma, or sexual addictions.
+Tony North are the equine directors at Oxbow Academy.
 The Norths answered an ad for a horse that “needed a little work.”
 What they found was a horse that was practically starving.
 Born in a freezing Utah December, the horse was orphaned at four months.
-Since then it had been abused and neglected, pushed away from food and water by the other horses in the herd.
-Brita worried that if they agreed to take the animal it would die during the three hour drive back to Oxbow.
-Tony was skeptical the poor horse could be rehabilitated.
+Since then, it had been abused and neglected, pushed away from food and water by the other horses in the herd.
+Brita worried that if they agreed to take the animal that it would die during the three-hour drive back to Oxbow.
+Tony was skeptical that the poor horse could be rehabilitated.
 By the time the three of them arrived back at Oxbow, the Norths had come up with a plan.

-In the treatment team meeting Brita told her colleagues about the animal’s history and noted, “He’s got a lot in common with some of our boys.
-What we if we gave them a chance to help him recover?”
+In the treatment team meeting, Brita told her colleagues about the animal’s history and noted, “He’s got a lot in common with some of our boys.
+What if we gave them a chance to help him recover?”

-Todd Spaulding and Gregg Lott, Oxbow therapists, were immediately on board.
+Oxbow therapists were immediately on board.
 Both had students they felt could benefit from the rehabilitation project.

-And so, on a sunny summer morning, the wobbly, weak horse moves slowly toward the Oxbow corral.
-I am pretty sure the horse will fall over dead on the spot.
-Brita is slow and gentle.
-Every move is deliberate because, as she says, “I really don’t know what to expect from him.
+And so, on a sunny summer morning, the wobbly, weak horse moved slowly toward the Oxbow corral.
+Brita was slow and gentle, moving with great deliberateness because, as she said, “I really don’t know what to expect from him.
 Everything is new to him.”

-In a few minutes Gregg and Todd, along with students David and James, arrive.
-Todd has explained a little about the horse to the boys on the drive over.
-I think even they are surprised at how bad the horse looks.
-They begin very carefully brushing the horse.
-He’s never seen or felt a brush.
-His hide is raw in some places, scarred in others, and somewhat normal looking in still others.
-There are some spots he simply will not allow anyone to touch.
+A few minutes later, Gregg and Todd, along with students David and James, arrived.
+Todd told the boys about the horse on the drive over, but I think that they were all still surprised at how bad the horse looked anyway.
+They began by carefully brushing the horse.
+He’d never seen or felt a brush.
+His hide was raw in some places, scarred in others, and somewhat normal looking in other areas.
+There were some spots he simply would not allow anyone to touch.

-Brtia tries to coax him to take a few bites from a bucket filled with a special mix of vitamin enriched grain.
-He needs the extra nutrition to begin to heal.
-But the grain holds no appeal for him.
-He doesn’t know what it is.
-Instead, he’s eyeing the weeds that ring the round corral.
-It’s all he’s ever known.
+Brita tried coaxing him to take a few bites from a bucket filled with a special mix of vitamin-enriched grain since he needed the extra nutrition to begin to heal, but the grain held no appeal for him.
+He didn’t know what it was.
+Instead, he eyed the weeds that were around the corral.
+It’s all he’d ever known.

-David and James, both adopted, have decided the horse needs a name.
+David and James, both adopted, decided that the horse needed a name.
 What was his old name?
-It doesn’t matter, they decide.
-His new name will be “DJ,” in honor of both of them.
-He looks pretty bad, Todd notes.
-That doesn’t matter either, they say.
+It didn’t matter, they decided, and they gave him the new name “DJ” in honor of both of them.
+He looks pretty bad, Todd noted.
+That doesn’t matter either, they said.
 He’s their horse now.
-They love him.
-Todd and Gregg begin turning the conversation to talk of the boys’ own abuse.
-They talk about their adoptions and how much their adoptive mothers love them.
-They talk about scars and healing.
-They talk about reaching out and taking the help that’s being offered to them – the bucket of grain in their own lives.
+They loved him.
+Todd and Gregg gradually turned the conversation to talk about the boys’ own abuse and about scars and healing.
+They talked about their adoptions and how much their adoptive mothers loved them.
+They talked about reaching out and taking the help that was being offered to them – the bucket of grain in their own lives.

-More than an hour later the boys are headed back to the dorms with plans of what they’ll need to do next to help DJ gain strength.
-I am headed to the car wondering how a beat up paint horse could have that much effect on two teenaged boys.
-There are no guarantees any of them will be able to overcome their pasts.
-But all of them are worth the try.
+More than an hour later, the boys were headed back to the dorms with plans of what they’d need to do next to help DJ gain strength.
+I headed to my car wondering how a beat-up horse could have had that much effect on two teenage boys.